 Beyond the U.S., ABG in December signed a deal with Aditya Birla Fashion and Retail Limited (ABFRL) to give the Indian fashion company exclusive distribution and sales rights for Reebok products in India, Bangladesh, Bhutan, Maldives, Nepal and Sri Lanka.

-And today, ABG signed a license agreement with Tristate Holdings Limited for it to be the core licensee and operator for Reebok in China, Hong Kong, Macau and Taiwan.
+Early this month, ABG signed a license agreement with Tristate Holdings Limited for it to be the core licensee and operator for Reebok in China, Hong Kong, Macau and Taiwan.
 Tristate currently operates licenses for the Nautica and Spyder brands, which are also owned by ABG.

 Unlike the struggling brands that ABG typically goes for, Reebok has already showed early signs of success.
 According to The NPD Group Inc., Reebok’s U.S. sales were up 76% in the first six months of 2021, versus 36% for the industry.
 This growth reflected both men’s and women’s sales.